 On September 23, 2010, 150 presidents and representatives from overseas councils for PPNR attended the Ninth Presidents Conference of CCPPNR in Hangzhou.
 It summarized its “brilliant achievements” in the following area:

-2) “Overseas councils for PPNR can build up the circle of our agents who can influence the local government and business sector.
-Branches of CCPPNR have carried out secret lobbying and their name lists have added names of high-ranking figures such as presidents, prime ministers, MPs, House speakers and mayors in Africa and Oceania.”
+- “Overseas councils for PPNR can build up a circle of our agents who can influence the local government and business sector.
+Branches of CCPPNR have carried out secret lobbying and their name lists include high-ranking figures such as presidents, prime ministers, MPs, House speakers and mayors in Africa and Oceania.”

-3) There have been a series of incidents in China against CCP tyranny, which led to international reactions; incidents such as the violent suppression of Tibetan lama’s peaceful protest in March 2008 .
+- A series of incidents in China against CCP tyranny, have led to international reactions; incidents such as the violent suppression of the Tibetan lama’s peaceful protest in March 2008 .
 As CCPPNR’s overseas platform, “overseas councils of PPNR organized many activities to propagate and expose the facts,” “minimized the negative impact overseas due to lies by the separatists,” and safeguarded the CCP’s “core interests,” and “they have won understanding and support in their own countries.”

 Chinataiwan.org, reprinted from Guangming Daily.
 November 20, 2007

-CCPPR’s Website, Speech by Presidents of CCPPRs at the Fifth CCPPR Conference (Part Two) (Back)
+CCPPNR’s Website, Speech by Presidents of CCPPNRs at the Fifth CCPPNR Conference (Part Two)

 Henan Provincial government portal website: On April 8, at 9 a.m.
 Henan TV will have live broadcast of “Worshiping Ancestors”

 The 10 Years Qiu Weilian and CPPRR Australia Walked Through, by Wang Yan, People's CPPCC News